Typeface vs Font: Unravelling the Mystery of Letters

 Take the humble letter.
 The shape, curve, and weight suggest a message before you’ve even read a word.

-But here's the rub: We've been using “typeface” and “font” interchangeably as if they're identical twins rather than distant cousins.
+We’ve been using “typeface” and “font” interchangeably, as if they were identical twins rather than distant cousins.

 They’re not.